 Naturally, I asked when he was born.
 They said March 9.
 Really?
 To anyone else, that was just an ordinary day—not to me.
 My grandmothers, two of the most influential women in my life, were both born on March 9.
 In 1984, my small town was rocked when a friend of mine was killed in a moped accident on March 9.
 I had seen and spoken to my friend that same day and then tragically, he was gone.
 That day, I prayed and asked the Lord to come into my life.
 I began my salvation journey with Jesus on March 9.
 Having my son’s birthday so ordained by God seemed a special source of reassurance.

 It was His megaphone saying, “I’ve got this and I will carry you through.”

 Wrestling With Hopelessness

-Ten months into our process when we were back in the States, Guatemala officially closed their doors to international adoptions.
-We were one of the families grandfathered in, but the struggles we had between cultures and countries only became magnified.
+Ten months into our process, when we were back in the States, Guatemala officially closed their doors to international adoptions.
+We were grandfathered in, but the struggle between cultures and countries only became magnified.
 Andrew was in the care of our lawyer’s family.
 She was the matriarch and provider for their family, and we soon realized our son was her lifeline to financial safety.
 She used his quality of care as leverage for control and money.